trevorki/colab-utils/README.md

 This module provides few simple functions that simplify a Google Colab / Google Drive / Github workflow. *It's not like it makes it EASY... but it makes it a bit less sucky*a.
 The basic idea is:

 - Create a repo and work on it until you need a colab notebook for training
-- Create a colab notebook where you clone the repo into Google Drive
+- Open a notebook from repo in Google Colab from github
+- Cone the repo into google drive
 - Do whatever training, etc the you need to do in the notebook
-- Save everything to the repo folder in Google Drive
+- Save model to the repo folder in Google Drive or push to Huggingface Hub
-- Push to changes to Github
+- Save notebook to github using the `Save a copy in Github`

 Subsequent work can be continued using the same notebook by opening it either from Github or Google Drive.